AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

     on for convenience's (for you and me) sake and to distinguish the Playerlist Bot from other bots.
 [^5]: Not all updates require the bot to restart - in fact, I try not to restart the bot as much as possible.
 The bot also restarts quickly, so this shouldn't affect you much.
 [^6]: Of course, Discord itself, post discriminators, only uses one username per account, but it does allow other services to not do that if they want.
-[^7]: "Ins-and-outs" may be the wrong word here.
-The bot just requires decent knowledge of Python in general.
-[^8]:
-    Redis gives you a free 20 MB cluster through their cloud service, Supabase and CockroachDB provide good free tiers for Postgres, Sentry.io is free for one project, Xbox Live accounts are free, and Python and the dependencies used in this project are free.
-Hosting the bot may require some looking, but there are services which'll host a small bot for free (usually with a credit card, though a very select few do it without).
-[^9]: Not like either language is better than the other - it just so happens that most Realm bots use JavaScript while I decided not to.
+[^7]: Not like either language is better than the other - it just so happens that most Realm bots use JavaScript while I decided not to.
-[^10]: There are no tools like the two listed for the Realms API.
+[^8]: There are no tools like the two listed for the Realms API.
-[^11]: OpenXBL is still used as a fallback because of how... weird the Xbox API can be.
+[^9]: OpenXBL is still used as a fallback because of how... weird the Xbox API can be.
-[^12]: Purely my opinion, I know, but it is seriously one of the worst libraries I have used development-wise because of how it is designed.
+[^10]: Purely my opinion, I know, but it is seriously one of the worst libraries I have used development-wise because of how it is designed.
 Not like it's used in the bot anymore.
-[^13]:
+[^11]:
     Namely with its lack of support for `orjson` or any alternative to the very slow `json`, its usage of `httpx` over `aiohttp` (granted, `httpx` has a better UX), and its overall bloated design.
-[^14]: Perhaps this is too nice of an assumption - even their more recent additions have the same issue.
+[^12]: Perhaps this is too nice of an assumption - even their more recent additions have the same issue.
-[^15]: By all means, any API is bound to have 5XX errors every once in a while.
+[^13]: By all means, any API is bound to have 5XX errors every once in a while.
 It's a *daily* occurrence for the Xbox/Realms API.
-[^16]: Speed is also why the bot *has* a Premium tier - there's no way I could offer those benefits at scale with the speeds the bot has right now.
+[^14]: Speed is also why the bot *has* a Premium tier - there's no way I could offer those benefits at scale with the speeds the bot has right now.
-[^17]:
+[^15]:
     More specifically, the bot gets and stores players in the form of XUIDs - as mentioned earlier, those are Xbox's version of Discord IDs.
 Fetching has to be done to get the gamertag of those XUIDs, and Microsoft *really* didn't design either of the APIs with the sheer amount we need to fetch in mind.
 As of the right now, the bot uses a combination of excessive caching and an undocumented endpoint that is more supportive of the bot's workload to do the work.